Molar absorption coefficient: Beer–Lambert law

 Different disciplines have different conventions as to whether absorbance is decadic (10-based) or Napierian (e-based), i.e., defined with respect to the transmission via common logarithm (log10) or a natural logarithm (ln).
 The molar absorption coefficient is usually decadic.
-When ambiguity exists, it is best to indicate which one applies.
+When ambiguity exists, it is important to indicate which one applies.

 When there are N absorbing species in a solution, the overall absorbance is the sum of the absorbances for each individual species i:

 The composition of a mixture of N absorbing species can be found by measuring the absorbance at N wavelengths (the values of the molar absorption coefficient for each species at these wavelengths must also be known).
 The wavelengths chosen are usually the wavelengths of maximum absorption (absorbance maxima) for the individual species.
 None of the wavelengths may be an isosbestic point for a pair of species.
 The set of the following simultaneous equations can be solved to find the concentrations of each absorbing species:

-The molar absorption coefficient (in units of cm2) is directly related to the attenuation cross section via the Avogadro constant NA:
+The molar absorption coefficient (in units of M−1cm−1) is directly related to the attenuation cross section (in units of cm2) via the Avogadro constant NA: